pranith/rootfs/README.md

-Aarch64 Test Images
+Build x86 and arm64 test images
 ---

-Fetch the latest kernel and build a bootable ARM64 image along with a busybox userspace.
+Fetch the latest kernel and build a bootable x86 or ARM64 image along with a busybox userspace.

-To run set QEMU environment variable in the run.sh script and run it.
+To run, set the QEMU_BUILD_DIR environment variable in the run.sh script to your qemu build directory before running it as follows.

+	$ ./run.sh x86 or
+	$ ./run.sh arm64